 Our Class Structures

-Explorers Class (0 to 2 years)
+Midi Explorers Class (1 to 2 years)

 These very early years concentrate on ‘Exploring’ the world around them, using their senses (Sight, Sound, Auditory and Sensory) to experience different sensations within a stimulating environment.
 Different resources are used to generate a variety of sensations and Windsor is able to provide our ‘Little Explorers’ with an environment that encourages this sensory perception learning through exploration and play.
+We take babies from 45 days onwards and support new mothers with discrete ‘nursing time’ and ‘drop in-time’.
+As a new mother you don’t miss out on bonding time even when mummy is working.

-Discoverers Class (2 to 3 years)
+Nursery – Discoverers Class (2 to 3 years)

 ‘Discoverers’ concentrates on being creative, using imagination to ‘Discover’ and develop problem-solving skills.
 Initial literacy steps are made by language acquisition through key development activities such as role-play and shared reading.